HugoMatilla/JavaScriptCheatSheet/README.md

 ```
 #3 Types and Operators
 ##Dynamic Typing
-Variable types are fugured out while the code is running.
+Variable types are figured out while the code is running.

 ##Primitive Types
 Data that represent a single value (not an object)